-Step 1
+Step 1 - Complaint Stage

-A complaint or grievance shall be presented to the Section Head concerned within twenty (20) days of the date of the alleged incident, by not more than two (2) Union Representatives, and the Section Head or his delegate shall render his decision within ten (10) days.
+A complaint shall be presented to the supervisor concerned within twenty (20) days of the date of the alleged incident, by not more than two (2) Union representatives, with the employee concerned.
+The supervisor shall render his decision within ten (10) days, and communicate it to the Union.

-Step 2
+Step 2 - Grievance